 When Facebook launched its IPO in 2012, the concern for industry watchers was whether Facebook would be able to capitalize on the increasing mobile usage of its users and monetize the traffic accordingly.
 Within two years, Facebook has been able to answer these questions in dramatic style, announcing an increase in the number of its mobile platform users and a corresponding increase in its mobile ads revenue.

-Facebook has also launched an ambitious campaign to provide Internet access to the most remote places on the planet by launching a satellite into space in 2016.
+Facebook has also launched an ambitious campaign to provide Internet access to the most remote places on the planet by launching a satellite into space in the following years.
 According to Mark Zuckerberg, the “Internet from space” concept will beam shared internet access across parts of Africa that are unconnected to the world wide web.
-This is to add to its Internet.org concept already running in Indonesia, Kenya, India and Colombia.
+This is to add to its Internet.org concept already running in countries such as Indonesia, Kenya, India and Colombia.

 What Lies Ahead for Facebook Investors?